Chapter 8 - Multivariate Failure Times

 filter(!is.na(name))

-# Helper for binary condition
+# Percentage formatter for binary indicators

 bin_pct <- function(condition, r = 1) {